Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

 \section{Exact Algorithms for Temporal Path Counting}

 In this section, we present several exact algorithms for \TemporalPaths.
-We start in \cref{sec:ptimealgs} with a polynomial-time algorithm for temporal graphs that have a forest or a series-parallel graph as underlying graph.
-In \cref{sec:forestgeneralization} we show that this polynomial-time algorithm can be generalised in two ways, obtaining FPT-algorithms for the so-called timed feedback vertex number and the feedback edge number of the underlying graph.
-In \cref{sec:treewidth} we show that \TemporalPaths in FPT when parameterised by the treewidth of the underlying graph and the lifetime combined.
-We do this by defining an MSO-encoding of the problem and applying a counting version of Courcelle's Theorem.
+We start in \cref{sec:ptimealgs} with a polynomial-time algorithm for temporal graphs that have a forest as underlying graph.
+In \cref{sec:forestgeneralization} we show that our polynomial-time algorithm can be generalised in two ways, obtaining FPT-algorithms for the so-called timed feedback vertex number and the feedback edge number of the underlying graph.
+In \cref{sec:treewidth} we show that \TemporalPaths is in FPT when parameterised by the treewidth of the underlying graph and the lifetime combined.
 Lastly, in \cref{sec:intervalmembership}, we give an FPT algorithm for \TemporalPaths parameterised by the so-called vertex-interval-membership-width.